The One-Loop Matter Bispectrum in the Effective Field Theory of Large Scale Structures: Comparison with Simulations

 We compare the predictions of the EFTofLSS against the results of a dark-matter only $N$-body simulation.
 We use the Millennium-XXL (MXXL) simulation \cite{Angulo2012}, which evolved $6720^3$ particles inside a comoving cubical region of $L_{\rm box} = 3000\,h^{-1}\,$Mpc a side, from $z=63$ to the present day.
 The combination of a large volume with a high mass resolution of the MXXL suppresses the effects of cosmic variance and discreteness noise in the bispectrum estimates, therefore allowing a detailed comparison with EFT predictions.

 The MXXL simulation was carried out with the following set of cosmological parameters: a matter density of $\Omega_\mathrm{m}=0.25$ in units of the critical density, a cosmological constant with $\Omega_\Lambda=0.75$, a Hubble constant $h=0.73$ in units of $100\, \mathrm{km}\,\mathrm{s}^{-1}\Mpc^{-1}$, a spectral index $n_s=1$ and a normalization parameter $\sigma_8=0.9$ for the primordial linear density power spectrum.
-The initial linear theory power spectrum was computed using the Boltzmann code CAMB~\cite{Lewis:1999bs}.
+The initial linear theory power spectrum was computed using the Boltzmann code CAMB~\cite{Lewis:1999bs}, and the initial particle positions were determined by adding displacements given by second-order Lagrangian perturbation theory to a random glass-like configuration.
 Exactly the same power spectrum and cosmological parameters were used in our EFT calculations.